lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 ## Chapter 4: Inclusive Designers

 - Porter uses a wheelchair and must have some mobility issues and is a gamer who uses hardware and software hacks to get around obstacles to playing games, which he usually makes auditorily?
-- WOW is inclusive bc although some people can't react fast enough to do a lot of combat, they engage with the economic part of the gaem
+- WOW is inclusive bc although some people can't react fast enough to do a lot of combat, they engage with the economic part of the game
 - Figuring out **how** to game becomes a part of gaming for him.
-Not really like a great thing but considers it a metagame
+Not really like a great thing but considers it a meta-game
 - Today games are able to be made by disabled people as well as huge companies with the resources
 - "It’s important to define the specific design skills that contribute to inclusion, so that more people can become practitioners."